BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

       # Example: state.push (action.payload)
     # Export the action creator that the slice automatically creates
     # Find the component from where we want to dispatch (that is from where the state should be updated)
-    # In that component, we have import to 'useDispatch' hook and also the action creators that we have exported in step 2.
+    # In that component, we have to import 'useDispatch' hook and also the action creators that we have exported
     # Call the 'useDispatch' hook to get access to the dispatch function
       # This hook actually makes use of the context system to reach up our component heirarchy and get access to the dispatch function from the Redux store.
     # Finally, whenever the user does something (like click, hover, etc.) we call the action creator function (in the eventHandler obviously) to get an action and the dispatch it.
 This action object will be sent to reducers.
 They will run and update our states.